fanfarian/qu-int-Theme-Functionality/README.txt

 7. Add custom CSS for Administrators
 8. Add custom JS for Administrators
 9. Remove inline css style from gallery
-10. Clean the output of attributes of images in editor
+10. Clean the output of image css-classes in editor
 11. Remove width and height in editor
 12. Redirect Attachment Pages (mostly images) to their parent page
 13. Remove WordPress generated content from the head